-- (1) A worker may claim compensation under this Act. - (2) A claim for weekly compensation must be accompanied by a medical certificate from a doctor. - (3) Failure to make a claim under this Act does not prevent the recovery of compensation if it is found that the failure was caused by ignorance, mistake or other reasonable cause.
+- (1) A worker may claim compensation under this Act. - (2) A claim for weekly compensation must be accompanied by a medical certificate from- - (a) for a claim that relates to an imminently fatal asbestos-related disease-a doctor prescribed by regulation; or - (b) for any other claim-a doctor. - (3) Failure to make a claim under this Act does not prevent the recovery of compensation if it is found that the failure was caused by ignorance, mistake or other reasonable cause.